Cpplo/ICT105-TechRats-MVP/docs/selected-opportunity.md

 # Selected Semester Project Opportunity

 ## Selected Project Title

-Student Freelancer Marketplace Platform
+Student Internship & Entry-Level Job Platform

 ## Target User

-University students who want to gain work experience and find freelance opportunities, and small businesses or startups looking for affordable entry-level talent.
+University students seeking internship opportunities, fresh graduates looking for entry-level jobs, and companies, startups, or SMEs recruiting early-career talent.

 ## Problem Statement

-University students struggle to find freelance work relevant to their skills and field of study.
-General platforms like Fiverr and Upwork are dominated by experienced professionals, making it difficult for students to compete.
-At the same time, small businesses and startups have difficulty finding affordable and skilled entry-level talent they can trust.
+University students and fresh graduates often struggle to find internship and entry-level job opportunities that match their skills and qualifications.
+Most existing recruitment platforms primarily target experienced professionals, making it difficult for beginners to discover suitable positions.
+At the same time, employers find it challenging to reach qualified student talent through a platform specifically designed for early-career recruitment.

 ## Current Alternative

-Students currently use general freelance platforms such as Fiverr and Upwork, social media groups, personal networks, or university career boards.
-These alternatives are not specifically designed for students and do not provide academic context or portfolio-based trust signals.
+Students currently use general job platforms such as LinkedIn Jobs, Indeed, Glassdoor, JobThai, company career pages, university career centers, social media groups, and personal networks.
+However, these platforms often contain limited internship opportunities, require prior work experience, or make it difficult to identify entry-level positions suitable for students and fresh graduates.

 ## Proposed IT Solution

-A dedicated web-based marketplace where university students can create professional profiles, showcase portfolios, browse and apply for projects, and receive ratings from clients.
-The platform will include project posting by clients, application management, and basic matching based on skills and categories.
+A dedicated web-based recruitment platform where university students and fresh graduates can create professional profiles, upload resumes and portfolios, browse internship and entry-level job opportunities, apply directly through the platform, communicate with employers, and track application status.
+Employers can create verified company profiles, post job vacancies, review applicant profiles, and recruit suitable early-career candidates.

 ## Why This Opportunity Was Selected

-Based on NUF scoring, the Student Freelancer Marketplace ranked first with a total score of 13/15:
+Based on NUF scoring, the Student Internship & Entry-Level Job Platform ranked first with a total score of **13/15**.

-- **New (4/5):** No existing platform is specifically designed for university students with academic profile integration.
+- **New (4/5):** Most recruitment platforms focus on experienced professionals, while this platform is specifically designed for university students and fresh graduates.
-- **Useful (5/5):** Directly solves a real and common problem experienced by students and small business clients.
+- **Useful (5/5):** Addresses a common challenge faced by students when searching for internships and first jobs while helping employers recruit early-career talent more efficiently.
-- **Feasible (4/5):** Core features can be prototyped using HTML/CSS/JS and Google Sheets within the semester without IoT or advanced cybersecurity.
+- **Feasible (4/5):** Core features such as user registration, company profiles, job postings, applications, messaging, and application tracking can be prototyped within one semester using web technologies.

 ## Why This Is Feasible Without IoT or Advanced Cybersecurity

-The platform requires no hardware devices, sensors, or advanced security implementation.
-The MVP can be built using HTML, CSS, and JavaScript for the frontend, with Google Forms and Google Sheets as a simple backend for data collection.
-Authentication can be simulated using basic form validation.
-No encryption libraries or IoT integration is required.
+The platform is entirely web-based and does not require hardware devices, IoT technologies, or advanced cybersecurity implementation.
+The MVP can be developed using HTML, CSS, and JavaScript for the frontend, with Google Forms and Google Sheets serving as a simple backend for data collection and management.
+User authentication can be simulated using basic form validation, making the project achievable within the semester.

 ## Possible MVP Type

-HTML/CSS/JS prototype with Google Sheets backend and Google Forms for data submission.
+HTML/CSS/JavaScript prototype with Google Sheets backend and Google Forms for user registration, job posting, and application submission.

 ## Initial Validation Plan for Lab 03

-- **Who will the team ask?** University students from RSU who have freelance experience or are interested in freelancing, and small business owners or club administrators who have hired student talent.
+- **Who will the team ask?** University students, fresh graduates, internship seekers, and representatives from companies or startups that recruit interns or entry-level employees.
-- **What evidence will the team collect?** Survey responses about current freelancing challenges, frequency of searching for work, and willingness to use a student-only platform.
+- **What evidence will the team collect?** Survey and interview responses about the difficulties of finding internships and entry-level jobs, preferred job-search methods, trust factors when applying, and the features users expect from a student-focused recruitment platform.
-- **What question must be answered first?** Do university students actively want a dedicated freelance platform separate from Fiverr or Upwork, and what features matter most to them?
+- **What question must be answered first?** Do university students and fresh graduates need a dedicated platform for internships and entry-level jobs, and which features are most important to improve their job-search experience?